Fort River

 The Fort River is a river in Western Massachusetts and is a tributary of the Connecticut River and runs through the towns of, Amherst, Massachusetts, and ends in Hadley, Massachusetts.

 The Fort technically begins as Adams Brook which begins at a pond near Atkin's Reservoir in Shutesbury, Massachusetts (however the ponds aren't part of the reservoir), and flows south-west ward until it reaches the spot where Amythest Brook flows into it, where it becomes the "Fort River."
-Although it has no dams or man-made things on the river, some of the Fort's tributaries have reservoirs.
+Although it has no dams or man-made structures on the river, some of the Fort's tributaries have reservoirs.

 The Fort River has a wide variety of wildlife due to it being the longest free-flowing tributary (having no dams or other man made changes made to the rivers shape or flow) of the Connecticut River.
 Because of this there is a lot of wildlife making it one of the 3 most diverse rivers in the state.
 Mussels, Eastern Pearlfish, Sea Lampreys, and American Eel's.